philipvanderbroek/philipvanderbroek.github.io/splunk.md

 Splunk is the leading machine-generated data analysis platform.
 It’s currently used by 15,000 companies and is worth $14B dollars.

-I was part of a small team responsible for the redesign of the core Splunk Enterprise 5.0 product.
+I was part of a small team responsible for redesigning the Splunk Enterprise 5.0, Splunk's core product.

 The redesign included a completely new design system and front end, major updates to core concepts and pages, and the addition of new features.

 In addition to contributions to the design system, I was responsible for redesigning and enhancing Reports, Dashboards, and Alerts.

 The design system stood the test of time.
-After 6 years it’s still being used largely unchanged across all of Splunk’s products.
+After 6 years it’s still being used across all of Splunk’s products.

 I'd be happy to share more in person.
 Reach out if you're interested.